emilk/egui/README.md

-# Emgui – An Experimental, Modularized immediate mode Graphical User Interface
+# Emigui – Experimental, Modularized Immediate mode Graphical User Interface

 Here are the steps, in chronological order of execution: